Jump to:

 Scholarships and Discounts

-This program offers a combination of scholarship and loan funding to BSN students.
-Students who receive the funding agree to a work commitment as a registered nurse following graduation from the College.
+This program offers loan funding to BSN students.
+Students who receive the funding agree to a work commitment as a registered nurse following graduation.

 Government Aid

 Students without a prior degree are eligible to receive all the following sources of financial aid.
-Students with a prior degree are limited to the Stafford, Perkins, Federal Nursing Loan and GRAD PLUS programs.
+Students with a prior degree are limited to the Stafford and Federal Nursing Loan.

 Federal Pell Grant